ar-51/ar-51.github.io/docs/Ubuntu Installation.md

 6. On the IPV4 tag configure the IP and the subnet for each interface.
       ![install 11 - set the ip and subnet.png](/assets/images/installation/install%2011%20-%20set%20the%20ip%20and%20subnet.png)

-7. Do not configure a default gateway for these cameras.
-The camera should be in a closed loop/closed network.
-{: .warning }

-8. The network configure can vary depending on the site constrains.
+7. The network configure can vary depending on the site constrains.
 Usually we recommend the following convention:
    The ip of the interface should be 169.254.X.1 where X is a running interface ID.
 The subnet should be 255.255.255.0

 Do not configure a default gateway for these cameras.
 The camera should be in a closed loop/closed network.